Experience Portugal’s traditional side

 Day 4 - Douro river cruise

 Travel to the quayside in Régua and board your Douro riverboat.
 Enjoy a short cruise, enjoying a glass of port and the changing scenery as you pass pine-clad mountainous slopes, forests and vineyards before returning to Régua.
 You’ll have some free time to explore Régua and buy some lunch.
 A scenic drive back to your hotel passes the villages of Ucanha and Salzedas.
 En route you’ll visit Quinta da Padrela, renowned for its fine wines, some of which you will taste, including their sparkling wine.

-This morning travel to Régua for a memorable ride along the renowned railway following the Douro valley.
+This morning travel to Régua for a memorable ride along the renowned railway following the Douro valley, a journey which is sure to be a highlight of your trip..
 You’ll journey through hillsides cloaked in close-packed vineyards, the grapes of which are used for port wine and are still hand-picked.
+Admire the magical views of the world’s first officially designated wine region, now a UNESCO-listed landscape, as you travel through beautiful scenery.
 Afterwards, continue to the spa resort of Carvalhal for a three-night stay at the locally rated 4-star Palace Hotel Asturias which features modern decor and has a restaurant and a spa which offers a range of treatments (extra charge).

 This morning enjoy the opportunity to travel to hill-top Viseu on an optional excursion.
 Set on a plateau it’s in a respected wine-growing region.
 Later this afternoon, enjoy a guided visit to Castro Daire in the mountainous agricultural highlands region.
 Here you can embrace the relaxed highlands lifestyle with home-made pastries and tea that is grown locally in highland plantations.